influxdata/telegraf/plugins/parsers/avro/README.md

   ## associate that field with the first type it sees for a given
   ## its value.
 If it receives another measurement with a different
   ## type in that field, it will discard that entire measurement.
 Be
-  ## sure you know what you're doing if you use the "any" type.
+  ## sure you know what you're doing if you use the "any" type, or
+  ## "nullable" with more than one non-null type.
   # avro_union_mode = "flatten"

   ## Default values for given tags: optional